Mukti-M/HealthcareInsurance_Project/README.md

 ## Acknowledgements (optional)
-* Thank the people who provided support through this project.
+* Thank you code Institute  the people who provided support through this project.